Gerald “Jerry, The Brush Man” Hearnley, 82, passed away on August 23, 2019, at his home in Champaign with his wife and son at his bedside.

 Jerry will be missed greatly by his family and he will be forever in our hearts.

-To send flowers to Gerald 'Jerry' Hearnley's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Gerald 'Jerry' Hearnley, please visit our floral store.

 St Jude Children's Research Hospital

 262 Danny Thomas Place, Memphis TN 38105